SasZombie/webAppProject/readme.md

-Title: Golden Moodle
+Title: Golden Github

-We are making moodle 2.0.
-We are thinking about re-imagining moodle, but with a different style, having the same functionalities
+We are making github 2.0.
+We are thinking about re-imagining it, but with a different style, having the same functionalities

-Teachers can input student marks
+Ppl can upload files
-Students can upload and download files
+PPl can download files as arhives or RAW
-Teachers can give grades and add students to certain events
+PPl can create folders